 Particular Fears

 A prevalent kind of anxiety condition called a specific phobia is characterized by an extreme and illogical dread.
-People who suffer from specific phobias, in contrast to those with other anxiety disorders, feel an intense dread that is brought on by a specific stimuli, such as certain things, people, or activities.
-Usually, the dread is exaggerated in relation to the real threat that the phobic stimuli poses.
+People who suffer from specific phobias, in contrast to those with other anxiety disorders, feel an intense dread that is brought on by a specific stimulus, such as certain things, people, or activities.
+Usually, the dread is exaggerated in relation to the real threat that the phobic stimuli pose.
 Particular phobias may have a major negative effect on a person’s day-to-day activities, causing avoidance behavior and interfering with relationships, career, and education.

 Among the several common phobias are those related to flying (aviophobia), spiders (arachnophobia), heights (acrophobia), confined places (claustrophobia), and public speaking (glossophobia).
 Many phobias have similar symptoms, even when the causes are distinct.
-Among them are:
+Among them are

 Fear of spiders

 The dread of wide areas is just one aspect of agoraphobia.
 In certain situations, it may make someone feel powerless and imprisoned.
-People with panic disorder may develop agoraphobia as a result of their anxiety of having panic episodes in public or in strange settings.
+People with panic disorder may develop agoraphobia as a result of their anxiety about having panic episodes in public or in strange settings.
 This worry stems from their concern that they won’t be able to flee or receive treatment.
 People who suffer from this illness often steer clear of certain settings or circumstances, which makes them feel confined and alone.

 Typical agoraphobia symptoms include: